So, Aunt Flo is back in town, and she’s overstaying her welcome. Or maybe, she wasn’t a wanted guest in the first place.

 People in larger bodies may have heavier flows and more irregular cycles than those with an average BMI, in addition to dealing with escalated period pain and bloating.
-This may be because a surplus of fat cells can increase estrogen levels.
+One study showed that these symptoms may happen because a surplus of fat cells can increase estrogen levels.

 Another potential helper is vitamin B6.
-A study found it lowers estrogen and increases progesterone, normalizing menstrual hormones.
+A 1983 study found that vitamin B6 lowers estrogen and increases progesterone, normalizing menstrual hormones.
 This can reduce the duration of your period while easing PMS symptoms.

 Around 200 to 800 milligrams per day in supplemental form can do the trick.
 Talk to your doctor about the best dosage for you.

-A report also found that combining Vitamin B6 with magnesium can be ultra effective.
+A report also found that combining vitamin B6 with magnesium can be super effective.
 About 300 milligrams of magnesium per day can kick your cramps to the curb.